ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator-gcp.md

 - Installed Avalanche Go in cloud server
 - Installed Avalanche CLI in cloud server
 - Downloaded the `.pem` private key file to access the cloud server into your local `.ssh` directory.
-  Back up this private key file as you will not be able to ssh into the cloud server node without it unless `ssh-agent` is used
+  Back up this private key file as you will not be able to ssh into the cloud server node without it (unless `ssh-agent` is used).
-- `staker.crt` and `staker.key` files to your local `.avalanche-cli` directory so that you can back up your node.
+- Downloaded `staker.crt` and `staker.key` files to your local `.avalanche-cli` directory so that you can back up your node.
 More info about node backup can be found [here](/nodes/maintain/node-backup-and-restore.md)
 - Started the process of bootstrapping your new Avalanche node to the Primary Network

-Please note that Avalance CLI can be configured to use `ssh-agent` for ssh communication.
-In this case public key will be read from there and cloud server will be accessible using it.
+Please note that Avalanche CLI can be configured to use `ssh-agent` for ssh access to cloud server.
 Yubikey hardware can be also used to store private ssh key.
 Please use official Yubikey documentation, for example [https://developers.yubico.com/PGP/SSH_authentication/] for more details.

 ## Check Bootstrap Status